-This course provides the opportunity to synthesize knowledge from the eight AACN foundational Essentials in preparation for progress to the DNP Clinical Practicum, and for beginning the DNP Project.
-The DNP project is a written scholarly project related to the student's role and population of interest, designed to improve health outcomes for individuals, families, populations, or systems.
-The student completes and defends a proposal for his/her project based on an area of clinical interest, and a professional development plan for the clinical practicum.
+This course provides the opportunity to synthesize and apply the knowledge from the ten AACN Essentials domains and competencies in the Doctor of Nursing Practice (DNP) Project and in preparation for progression to the Clinical Practicum.
+The DNP Project is a written scholarly project related to the student's role and population/setting of interest.
+Ultimately, the DNP Project is designed to improve health outcomes for individuals, families, populations, or systems.
+In this course, the student develops a proposal for the project.
+In addition, the student conducts a self-assessment of current competencies, identifying areas to be met through the DNP Project and/or through subsequent Clinical Practicum courses.
+Prerequisite: 800.

-NURS-810 DNP Clincial Practicum (1 - 6 Credits)
+NURS-810 DNP Clincial Practicum (1 - 9 Credits)

-Students complete an individually designed practicum based on their professional development plan.
+Students complete an individually designed practicum based on their professional development plan and their self-assessment of the AACN Essentials Competencies.
 This clinical experience is also related to their role, population foci, and area of clinical interest.
-The practicum takes place within a health care system where students transition to independent advanced nursing practice and compete the DNP project.
-Inter-professional collaboration, practice inquiry, role transition, and advanced organizational and systems leadership skills are emphasized.
+The practicum takes place within a health care system where students transition to independent advanced nursing practice.
+Inter-professional collaboration, practice inquiry and clinical judgment, role transition/enhancement, and advanced organizational and systems leadership skills are emphasized.
 May be repeated for credit.